 For ARC and RCK entries, the Originator provides clear and conspicuous notice of their check conversion/truncation policy.

-Verify that consumer-to-consumer originated transactions are using SEC code WEB.
+Verify that consumer-to-consumer originated transactions are using the SEC code WEB.

+Verify that any PPD credit consisting of wages, salary, and similar types of compensation includes PAYROLL in the Company Entry Description field [effective 3/20/2026].

 For BOC entries, the Originator has (i) established commercially reasonable procedures to verify the identity of each Originator or Third-Party Sender of such entries; and (ii) established and implemented procedures to document specific information with respect to each Originator, as required by the Rules, and that, upon request, such information is provided to the RDFI within the required timeframe.

-The Originator has reported information on each Originator or Third-Party Sender, as requested by NACHA through the registration process or indicated no Third-Party sender relationships.
+The Originator has reported information on each Originator or Third-Party Sender, as requested by NACHA through the registration process, or indicated no Third-Party sender relationships.

 Verify that the Originator has (i) registered its Direct Access with NACHA; (ii) obtained the approval of its board of directors, committee of the board of directors, or its designee for each Direct Access Debit Participant; (iii) provided statistical reporting for each Direct Access Participant; and (iv) notified NACHA of any change to the information previously provided with respect to any Direct Access Debit Participant.